May 19, 2020

 Arkoosh chastised Gale for not wearing a mask even as he's publicly refused to be tested for COVID-19.

-"He was personally handing a number of individuals who are older age and at highest risk for a serious complication from COVID-19 — he was personally handing them flags with no gloves on and closer than six feet to them," Gale said.
+"He was personally handing a number of individuals who are older age and at highest risk for a serious complication from COVID-19 — he was personally handing them flags with no gloves on and closer than six feet to them," Arkoosh said.
 "Commissioner Gale should still be in quarantine.
 Having not been tested, he should be in quarantine for 14 days.
 I just want to urge others not to copy this type of behavior."

 Gale fired back at Arkoosh when she finished her remarks.